The Government funds a bursary scheme to help the most vulnerable 16-19 year olds in full-time education.

 Students in Years 12 and 13 who will receive a vulnerable student £1200 bursary for the

-academic year September 2018 to July 2019 must fulfil at least one of the following criteria:
+academic year September 2021 to July 2022 must fulfil at least one of the following criteria:

-Students in care
+- Students in care

-Students leaving care
+- Students leaving care

-dependent on them and living with them such as a child or partner
+- Students receiving Income Support, or Universal Credit because they are financially supporting themselves or financially supporting themselves and someone who is dependent on them and living with them such as a child or partner

 - Students receiving Disability Living Allowance or Personal Independence Payments in their own right as well as Employment and Support Allowance or Universal Credit in their own right